Not all emotional pain will (completely) dissolve just by meditating on it. What should you do about the remaining pain?

 In that specific example, it’s likely that what happened was that you originally actually wanted to network, but then you re-evaluated your decisions on a subconscious level, and your exhaustion is trying to make you aware that you recalculated.

 What if you need an answer now and can’t wait until your daily meditation to figure out what your “getting tired of networking” feeling means?
 If you’ve been sincerely trying to serve your true self’s preferences, you can just guess.
-Though, I find that emotions which go against my beliefs about what I want are almost always right, so I personally try to pre-emptively do what they suggest.
+Though, I find that emotions/feelings which go against my beliefs about what I want are almost always right, so I personally try to pre-emptively do what such emotions suggest.

 If all that doesn’t work, try asking a good therapist if you can find and afford one, or ask in the comments.
 I’m willing to bet that if you’ve tried all the above and your emotion still hasn’t resolved, it’s due to some sort of systemic thing, like not having money or healthcare, or it’s a very difficult goal, like saving the world.
 In which case there’s no good solution, just try with all your cunning to solve the issue, and the pain will be lessened if your true self can see that you’re really trying.

 I suspect that most people reading this post and trying to figure out why mindfulness won’t solve their emotion, just need to do more mindfulness.
-Especially if they haven’t done a couple hundred hours in the last year.
 Good luck.